jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 ## Limitation and future work

+### Action modules
+During this project, we confirmed that an LLM can produce long-horizon task plans (e.g., building a dolmen, pyramid, or tower) but cannot synthesize the fine, continuous, dexterous motion paths required for execution.
+To address this, we found the <a href="https://arxiv.org/pdf/2410.24164" target="_blank">pi_0</a> paper’s method promising and we will adopt it: a transformer VLM encodes text, images, and robot state into a context representation, and an action expert trained with flow matching generates the continuous action sequence conditioned on that context.
+We will keep the LLM at the planning layer (short, grounded subtask texts) and call pi_0 as a manipulation agent for execution, and we will expand the set of supported actions so that the LLM can select the proper module and feed clear step-level instructions.

 ### Perception
 During the project, we observed that The LLM only uses the objects visible in the camera frame.
 When the true target is out of view, it often selects a visible non-target instead (see the video and image below).
 <div class="media-grid-2">